MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-set-class.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, kova için ileri yönlendirme reertörü olarak hizmet verebilen bir nesneyi açıklar.
-Burada uygulama tanımlı türü `T4`için eşanlamlı olarak tanımlanır.
+Türü, bir demet için ileriye doğru Yineleyici işlevi görebilecek bir nesneyi tanımlar.
+Burada uygulama tanımlı tür için bir eş anlamlı olarak açıklanmaktadır `T4` .

 ### <a name="example"></a>Örnek